-In December 2016, we entered into a sublease agreement, or the New Sublease, with Wellspring for 5,216 square feet of office space located on Science Park Road in San Diego, California for a monthly rent of approximately \$16,000 per month and security deposit of approximately \$16,000.
+In December 2016, we entered into a sublease agreement, or the New Sublease, with Wellspring, which was assigned from Wellspring to Araxes in August 2019, for 5,216 square feet of office space located on Science Park Road in San Diego, California for a monthly rent of approximately \$16,000 per month and security deposit of approximately \$16,000.
 The New Sublease includes rent escalation of 3.0% per year.
 In addition to the base monthly rent, we will be obligated to pay for operating costs, amenities fees and all other costs applicable to the subleased property.
 The terms of the New Sublease commenced in June 2017 and would have expired on October 31, 2019.
 In March 2019, the New Sublease was amended to extend until April 30, 2020 with the monthly rent increased to approximately \$24,000 per month effective November 1, 2019.
+See Note 12, Related Party Transactions, for further details of the Sublease and New Sublease.